 So someone has dumped a box of newborns in the court of your apartment building, with or without the mother cat.
 Where do you go from here?

-- If the mother cat is with the kittens and seems to be in good health, you're lightyears ahead.
+- If kittens are still being cared by their mother cat and they all seem to be in good health, you're lightyears ahead.
 She will do a lot of the work for you, and your task will be to make sure she's healthy by taking her to the veterinarian right away.
 Next, ensure that she's nursing all the kittens and attending to to their cleaning.

-- If the mother cat abandons her kittens or was never there, this article will give you some tools to help the kittens survive.
+- If the kittens were abandoned by their mother, this article will give you some tools to help the kittens survive.

 How Old Are They?

 Kittens mature so rapidly the first three or four months, that your job as surrogate mother will be determined by the kittens' age at any given time.